 2020 saw the breaking of the drought and what followed was several years of significantly above average rainfall across the region.
 This, combined with the finalisation of the upgraded course irrigation system, saw the condition of the golf course flourish.
-The Club found itself with sufficient funds to invest in a full suite of John Deere course maintenance equipment to enhance the ongoing upkeep of the grounds and a new fleet of petrol carts was acquired for players.
+The Club found itself with sufficient funds to invest in a full suite of John Deere course maintenance equipment to enhance the ongoing upkeep of the course and a new fleet of petrol carts was acquired for players.

 Minor adjustments and improvements to the course have continued at a steady pace (see the Course Evolution section for further details).
+The old 'ladies' toilet block by the clubhouse was moved out by the 9th green and plumbed in to remove the portable toilet from the course.